Panos997/Projects/Fashion Image Classification Using Deep Learning/README.md

 - Dense layers
 - Softmax output layer for multi-class classification

-The CNN models generally perform better because they can learn local visual patterns such as edges, shapes, and textures.
+CNN models are able to learn local visual patterns such as edges, shapes, textures, and object-like structures.
+For this reason, they generally perform better than simple dense models on image classification tasks.

 ## Hyperparameter Tuning